slow-session/irish.session.nz/tunes_archive.md

 };
 </script>

+ - <input class="filterButton" type="button" onclick="window.location.href='/latest/';" value="Latest Tunes" /> - see the tunes we've added most recently
+{% include jukebox.html %}

 <p>
 Play a tune now using the <strong>Play Now</strong> button or use the link to the Tune Page for a more traditional view.
 </p>

- - <input class="filterButton" type="button" onclick="window.location.href='/latest/';" value="Latest Tunes" /> - see the tunes we've added most recently
-{% include jukebox.html %}
-{% include tradle.html %}

 {% include tunes-search.html tuneBook="tunesarchive" searchTerms="Titles, Rhythms, Musicians" %}